DuDy4/GalleryRushGame/README.md

 Built as a Fullstack web app using FastAPI, React (Typescript) & Docker.

+You can see deployment here: 'https://gallery-rush-game.vercel.app/' (might need to wait 15 seconds for backend to warm-up here: 'https://galleryrushgame.onrender.com/')

 🛠️ Getting Started
 1. Clone the repository
 git clone git@github.com:DanShevel/GalleryRushGame.git